IGBIllinois/vacationTracker/README.md

 * Log into the vacation calendar using a web browser

 USING Vacation Tracker:
+* Vacation tracker was written to duplicate the HR leave policies of the University of Illinois
 *

 TODO:
 * Convert all mysql queries to PDO